Preserving Fairness and Safety in Quantized LLMs Through Critical Weight Protection: Introduction

 This question is particularly urgent because fairness and safety are foundational to responsible AI deployment.
 LLMs are increasingly used in sensitive domains such as education, healthcare, and customer service, where biased or unsafe outputs can lead to real-world harm.
 Quantization, by altering weight distributions and reducing precision, may inadvertently distort alignment mechanisms designed to mitigate these risks.
 For example, compression could disproportionately affect parameters responsible for filtering harmful content or ensuring equitable treatment across demographic groups.

+In this study, we use the definition of fairness as intergroup equality across sensitive attributes.
+Following \citet{Doan2024FairnessDI}, we categorize fairness in decoder LLMs into two primary types: intrinsic bias, which concerns disparities in the association of demographic groups with stereotyped terms, and extrinsic bias, which refers to performance variances across groups in downstream tasks.
+Regarding safety, we adopt the work of \citet{SafetySurveyDan}, defining it as the prevention of harmful outputs, such as offensive or unethical outputs.
+Specifically, we evaluate output value misalignment, robustness to attack, and susceptibility to misuse.
+Consequently, fairness and safety are treated as parallel research objectives to assess AI trustworthiness, considering multiple alignment dimensions.

-Although prior studies have examined safety under quantization, their scope remains limited.
-Most research focuses on static quantization and evaluates safety primarily in English \citep{Hong2024DecodingCT,kirsten-etal-2025-impact}, leaving non-English contexts largely unexplored.
-In addition, studies on safety alignment under post-training quantization (PTQ) report inconsistent results \citep{kumar2024fine, Chen2025QresafeAS}, with little attention to dynamic quantization or multilingual settings.
+Although studies have examined safety under quantization, their scope remains limited.
+Most research focuses on static quantization and evaluates safety primarily in English \citep{Hong2024DecodingCT,kirsten-etal-2025-impact}, leaving non-English contexts unexplored.
+In addition, studies on safety alignment under post-training quantization (PTQ) report inconsistent results \citep{kumar2024fine, Chen2025QresafeAS}, with little attention to dynamic quantization.
 Fairness assessments are similarly narrow, rarely providing a comprehensive analysis across both English and non-English languages.
-This gap is critical because multilingual deployment of LLMs is increasingly common \citep{qwen2025qwen25technicalreport,grattafiori2024llama}, and vulnerabilities in fairness or safety can have amplified consequences in diverse linguistic environments.
+This gap is critical because multilingual deployment of LLMs is increasingly common \citep{qwen2025qwen25technicalreport,grattafiori2024llama}.
+In such environments, vulnerabilities in fairness or safety may have amplified consequences, particularly as language alignment for non-English data is often less optimized than for English.

 To address this, we ask: \textit{Can we design quantization strategies that preserve fairness and safety without sacrificing efficiency?} Figure~\ref{fig:general-overview} illustrates our proposed solution: an alignment-aware quantization pipeline.
 Instead of applying uniform compression, we selectively preserve parameters most critical for fairness and safety in higher precision, while quantizing the rest for efficiency.
-This mixed-precision approach provides a principled way to balance performance and responsible AI objectives, ensuring that compression does not disproportionately harm alignment-sensitive behaviors.
+This mixed-precision approach ensures compression does not disproportionately compromise alignment-sensitive behaviors.